jestjs/jest/docs/SnapshotTesting.md

 ![](/jest/img/content/interactiveSnapshot.png)

-Once you enter the Interactive Snapshot Mode, Jest will step you through the failed snapshots one test suite at a time and give you the opportunity to review the failed output.
+Once you enter Interactive Snapshot Mode, Jest will step you through the failed snapshots one test suite at a time and give you the opportunity to review the failed output.